This-is-pawan/OS_from_neso/OS_by_pk.md

 6)when the disk read is complete,we modify the interanl table kept with the process and the page table to indicate that the page is now in meory.
-7)we restart the instruction that was interupted by the trap. the process can now access the page as through it had always been it memory. digram always attach ok search
+7)we restart the instruction that was interupted by the trap. the process can now access the page as through it had always been it memory. diagram always attach ok search

   ############## performace of demand paging ###########
   A computer system's performance can be significanlty affected by demand paging.